Civil Contingencies Act 2004: Part 2: Emergency powers

+A 2022 post-implementation review made a similar summary, but stated the third requirement as "The legislation is appropriate and proportionate"; no such requirement for appropriateness and proportionality is mentioned in Section 21 itself, but it does appear in Section 23.
+To date, the provisions of Part 2 have never been activated, with Cabinet Office guidance describing it as a "last resort option".

 Category 1 and 2 responders

-Category 1 and 2 responders are organisations defined in the Act as having responsibilities for carrying out the legislation.
+Category 1 and 2 responders are organisations defined in the act as having responsibilities for carrying out the legislation.

-Each responder has an emergency planning officer (sometimes called a civil protection officer, civil contingencies officer, resilience officer, or risk manager) who is usually responsible for ensuring their organisation is in compliance with the Act and sharing information with other responders.
+Each responder has an emergency planning officer (sometimes called a civil protection officer, civil contingencies officer, resilience officer, or risk manager) who is usually responsible for ensuring their organisation is in compliance with the act and sharing information with other responders.
 The usual way of checking compliance is by regularly testing plans by reviews or exercises.

 Category 1 responders

 Category 1 responders are known as core responders; they include the usual "blue-light" emergency services, as well as others: